lichtner/laravel-mock-api/README.md

 MOCK_API=false
 ```

+## Mock management

+You can manage your mocks in tables `mock_api_url` and `mock_api_url`.

 ### Mock only some resources

-`mock_api_url.mock = 1` means resource is mocked.
+By default is in table set `mock_api_url.mock = 1`.
+It means resource is mocked.
 If you want to mock only some of them, set the others to `0`.

 ### Mock data from the past

-By default, MockApi returns the last saved successful responses (<300).
-If some of the resources are wrong, and you know that yesterday's were fine, set in `mock_api_url.mock_before` datetime when they were fine.
+By default, MockApi returns the last saved successful responses (status < 300).
+If some of the resources are wrong, and you know that yesterday's were fine, set in table `mock_api_url.mock_before` datetime when they were fine for all incorrect resources.

 ### Mock error requests